Bharathkasyap/Simulated_USB_Data_Exfiltration/src/DLP_Vs_Sentinel.md

-# 📘 DLP vs. Azure Sentinel Detection Rules – Deep Dive for Recruiters and Reviewers
+# 📘 DLP vs. Azure Sentinel Detection Rules – Deep Dive for Reviewers

 > This document serves as a learning and demonstration guide to show my understanding of **Data Loss Prevention (DLP)** and **Azure Sentinel Detection Rules**, despite not having direct enterprise-level access to Microsoft Purview.